-There have been two short-lived Casablanca TV series, one that aired in 1955 and 1956, another from 1983.
+There have been two short-lived Casablanca TV series, one that premiered in 1955 and another that aired in 1983.
 The latter show, a prequel, featured Starsky and Hutch star David Soul as a young Rick Blaine and featured Hector Elizondo, Scatman Crothers, and a twentysomething Ray Liotta in supporting roles.
-It shot five episodes but was cancelled after two.
+It shot five episodes but was canceled after two.

 3. THE SHOOT GOT OFF TO A ROUGH START.